Vani-Nigam07/Battery_DS/README.md

 ## Motivation

 - Data generation with data-driven modelling to predict the behaviour of complex systems far into the future.
+- advantage of focusing on voltage-capacity data is that this data “comes for free ” in a typical battery cycling experiment.

 Check this amazing video by Climate Change for AI!
 ```